guilhermelinhares/vault_config/README.md

 # Project description
-  The project consists in POC for configuration vault hashicorp with storage backend in postgres + integration keycloak with OIDC provider
+  The project consists in POC for configuration vault hashicorp with storage backend in postgres + integration keycloak with OIDC provider</br>
-  The project is extension for another project, if you wanted follow this steps please see :https://github.com/guilhermelinhares/vault_ha
+  The project is extension for another project, if you wanted follow this steps please see: https://github.com/guilhermelinhares/vault_ha

 ## Create policy for terraform apply